-The site will be developed with eight commercial / industrial buildings and will include parking, landscaping and other features and amenities appropriate to the development.
+The site will be developed with three commercial / industrial buildings and will include parking, landscaping and other features and amenities appropriate to the development.
 The proposed medical marijuana cultivation facility is physically organized in a manner similar to other industrial establishments.
-The site provides sufficient parking and no expansion of the buildings is proposed.
+The site provides sufficient parking and delivery access.
 Further, the proposed site plan is similar to industrial development in the vicinity.
 On this basis, the site is physically suitable for the type and intensity of the proposed dispensary.
 Staff recommends this finding.